oat-sa/taohub-articles/articles/Frontend/frontend.md

 Keeping this in mind, you'll always see exceptions to the rules described in this document.
 So takes those rules as guidelines, as a goal to reach.
 When doing something new, please follow them strictly, but when fixing a bug, sometimes it's worth refactoring, sometimes it isn't.

 ## The extension model

-TAO use and "extension" model.
-This means the software is composed of many extensions using a hierarchical model : each extension can depend on another extension.
+TAO uses an "extension" model as a basement for his architecture.
+It means the software is composed by many extensions using a hierarchical model : each extension can depend on another extension.

 ![extension model](./resources/extension.png)